Hanabi-Live/hanabi-live/docs/FEATURES.md

 * A clue log is shown in the top-right-hand corner.
 * When the cursor is hovering over a card, the positive clues that have touched the card will turn white and the negative clues that have touched the card will turn red.
 * You can click on an entry in the clue log to go to the turn when the clue was given.

-#### Notes

-* Players can right-click on any card to add a note to it.
-Afterward, by hovering over a card, a tooltip will appear with the written note.
-* This is useful for storing contextual information about a card for later.
-* Notes can also be written during an in-game replay as a way to track the card as it moves throughout your hand.
-* If the note matches the name of a card (e.g. "red 1", "r1", etc.), the card face will change to match.
-(The card face will automatically be deactivated if a clue is received that falsifies the note.)
-If this is undesired, append a question mark to the end of your note (e.g. "r1?").
-  * Black is abbreviated as "k".
-  * Rainbow, muddy rainbow, and cocoa rainbow are abbreviated as "m".
-  * Pink, light pink, and gray pink are abbreviated as "i".
-  * Brown is abbreviated as "n".
-  * The "dark" suits are abbreviated the same as their normal counterparts.
-  * Gray is abbreviated as "a".
-* Since notes are tracked by the server, players can switch computers mid-game and keep any notes written.
-* Notes are saved in the database and will persist into the replay.
-* Everyone's notes are combined and shown to spectators, which is fun to see.
-* There are also some keyboard shortcuts for making notes:
-  * Shift + Right-click --> f
-    * "f" is a common abbreviation for "this card is *Finessed*".
-    * This will also draw a special border around the card.
-  * Alt + Right-click --> cm
-    * "cm" is a common abbreviation for "this card is *Chop Moved*".
-    * This will also draw a special border around the card.
-  * Ctrl + Shift + Right-click --> [previously entered note]
-    * If you need to put the same note on multiple cards, enter the note on the first card, and then use this hotkey on the rest of the cards.

 #### Spectators